 If you are applying for a course not normally studied at school or college, such as Medicine, Law, Biochemistry or Oriental Studies, be prepared to show some background knowledge of the subject.
 For example, you may be asked what role your subject plays in society.
-However, you will not be expected to have a detailed understanding of specific or technical topics
+However, you will not be expected to have a detailed understanding of specific or technical topics.

-If you applying for a course that you do study at school or college, we recommend that you revise material you have studied recently.
+If you are applying for a course that you do study at school or college, we recommend that you revise material you have studied recently.

 ‘Have a clear reason in your mind as to why you have applied for this subject.’